top of page

 Station Rotation: Grouping Students for Individualized Learning

 Schools often struggle to meet students' individualized learning needs.
 Station rotation, or having multiple small groups during a class period, is one common approach.
-We provide a unique version of station rotation for literacy instruction.
+We provide a unique version of station rotation.
 This guide describes how to combine students across multiple grade-level classrooms to ensure every student is receiving just-right instruction.

 5